If you’re considering going to law school in the sunshine state, you won’t want to miss this guide!

-Stetson University ranks 111th in the nation but fifth in Florida.
-Students hoping to get into this school will need GPAs around 3.4-3.5 and LSAT scores around 157-158 to be considered competitive.
-Around 41.8% of applicants meet these expectations, and have access to some of the top trial advocacy and legal writing programs.
+Stetson University ranks 84th in the nation but fifth in Florida.
+Students hoping to enter this school will need GPAs around 3.4-3.5 and LSAT scores around 157-159 to be considered competitive.
+Around 30.9% of applicants meet these expectations and have access to some of the top trial advocacy and legal writing programs.

 Stetson was also Florida’s first-ever law school, meaning it has a long history of producing leaders in the field!
-Along the way, this school has been able to expand its network and now offers its law students over 300 clinical opportunities annually, so they can begin building their resumes as early as their 1L year!
+Along the way, this school has expanded its network and now offers its law students over 300 clinical opportunities annually, so they can begin building their resumes as early as their 1L year!

-With a proven track record of success, it comes as no surprise that over 73% of Stetson Law graduates pass the bar exam on their first try.
+With a proven track record of success, it is no surprise that over 76.2% of Stetson Law graduates pass the bar exam on their first try.

-Barry University formed its college on the premise that it would open the door to make students’ passion their profession.
-With its challenging but supportive environment, extensive list of dynamic practical experiences, and state-of-the-art legal facilities, Barry holds true to its promises!
+Barry University formed its college on the premise that it would open the door to make students pursue their profession.
+Barry holds to its promises with its challenging but supportive environment, extensive dynamic, practical experiences, and state-of-the-art legal facilities!

-Despite being a lower ranking school, Florida A&M has an unwavering commitment to social justice that it instills in all of its students—many of whom go on to make great contributions to the legal system!
+Despite being a lower-ranking school, Florida A&M has an unwavering commitment to social justice that it instills in all its students—many of whom make great contributions to the legal system!

 As the final top law school in Florida, St. Thomas University trains lawyers using contemporary and innovative approaches that enable them to apply legal principles to address and solve problems as they arise in our increasingly complex society.

-This training ensures around 64% of all St. Thomas alumni pass the bar exam on their first try and can begin making an impact on the legal field as soon as possible!
-With an acceptance rate of 48%, St. Thomas is considered to be relatively easy to get into.
+This training ensures around 50% of all St. Thomas alumni pass the bar exam on their first try and can begin impacting the legal field as soon as possible!
+With an acceptance rate of 50.2%, St. Thomas is considered relatively easy to get into.

-The purpose of this guide is to limit your search for the best law schools in Florida.
-To aid in creating your law school list, we’ve included the top-ranking law schools in this state along with all of the admission details you need to submit stellar applications to each.
+To aid in creating your law school list, we’ve included the top-ranking law schools in this state, along with all the admission details you need to submit stellar applications to each.

-There are 13 law schools in Florida but only 12 of these are accepting new law students.
+There are 13 law schools in Florida, but only 12 accept new law students.